 The Latest: California lawmakers reviewing utility plan

 SACRAMENTO, Calif.
-(AP) — The Latest on a plan by the California governor to shore up the state’s utilities (all times local):
+(AP) — The Latest on a plan by the California governor to create a fund for utilities to tap if they face massive liability costs from wildfires. (all times local):

 California legislative leaders aren’t yet on board with Gov. Gavin Newsom’s plan to create a fund that utilities can tap if they face massive liability costs from wildfires.

 Senate leader Toni Atkins says the chamber hasn’t yet received a formal proposal from Newsom.

 She says any action taken by the Legislature must protect ratepayers and wildfire victims while keeping electric service reliable.

 Assembly Speaker Anthony Rendon says committees will need to review the proposal and hold public hearings.